Sci-Extract/sisyphus/README.md

 ...
 asyncio.run(run_chains_with_extraction_history(chain, <article_dir>, <batch_size>, <name_space>))
 ```
 > Note: you may want to know why you have to provide article dir again since in last indexing step we already indexing them.
 In here, I use the article dir to get those article names in order to locate the articles in the vetor/plain database, and there is an advantage, you can provide with a subset of the previous indexing files, which means that you can performing extraction only on those files.
-Batch size is number of articles to be processed in parallel, name space is the name to distinguish different extraction task, you can give name as 'nlo/shg'.
+Batch size is number of articles to be processed in parallel, name space is the name to distinguish different extraction task, for example,  you can give name as 'nlo/shg'.